Actually, process serving is not a terribly dangerous job.

 People Getting Served Behave Badly

-False portrayals of process serving on TV and movies show process servers chasing down "bad" people and defending themselves from big, angry characters.
+Not usually.
+But sometimes portrayals of process serving on TV and movies show process servers chasing down "bad" people and defending themselves from big, angry characters.
 This doesn't help the public's perception of process serving, nor the perception some process servers have of themselves.
 Process servers are not law enforcement officials, even if they choose to carry a badge.

 Personally, I've had a few people try to argue with me when I serve them court documents.
 Assault on a registered process server is actually a felony, but I'm not about hang around just to remind anybody of that and dare them to make a move.
 The key is to be respectful and courteous, not aggressive and confrontational, make the service, and leave.
 And that's what most people who serve legal documents actually do.